 Find out about the local area before you purchase a home.
 Do your research and, if possible, spend some time there during the day and night.
 Are there other expats in the area?
 Is your wealthy street next to a ghetto?
 Be sure to speak with a number of real estate agents to give yourself the clearest view of the big picture.

 If you have a vehicle, don’t leave valuables on display after parking.
 If you’re leaving your vehicle overnight make sure you park it in a well-lit area, ideally near a busy road.
 Also, if you don’t have secure parking, look to buy a steering wheel lock or some other kind of immobilizer.

 Some expats move to locations where they are the only non-natives.
 Try to integrate with the local community as soon as possible, and avoid being stereotyped as a wealthy outsider.

 Aim to use a card for most of your payments.
 If you need to have your passport on you for police checks, then make a color photocopy you can put in your wallet, and keep your original safely stored at home.

-This is one of many reasons Portugal has been getting a lot of attention from investors and expats in the last couple of years.
+The low crime rate is just one of the reasons Portugal has been getting a lot of attention from investors and expats in the last couple of years.
 After a big economic crash in 2010, property prices and the economy are now recovering.
 The westernmost country in Europe, it has something for everyone: a warm climate, historic cities, beautiful countryside, and some of the world’s best beaches.

 It has one of the lowest crime rates in the world.
 Currently Portugal ranks number 13 in a list of the world’s safest countries.
 As a result it’s very popular with expats looking to avoid crime overseas.